 Regular yoga – in particular hatha yoga – stabilises heart rates and reduces blood pressure, as well as improving hormonal activity.

-It is generally agreed that more research is needed into the link between yoga and the reduction of PTSD symptoms.
-Nonetheless, yoga is an effective practice by which to make a tangible, non-medical intervention, and has been proven to have significant positive effects on PTSD symptoms, as reconnecting the mind and brain with the body is a vital way of navigating trauma.
+It is generally agreed that more research is needed into the link between yoga and the reduction of PTSD and C-PTSD symptoms.
+Nonetheless, yoga is an effective practice by which to make a tangible, non-medical intervention, and has been proven to have significant positive effects on PTSD and C-PTSD symptoms, as reconnecting the mind and brain with the body is a vital way of navigating trauma.

 Please remember, these aren’t meant to be medical recommendations, but they’re tactics that have worked for others and might work for you, too.
 Be sure to work with a professional to find the best methods for you.

 - Gallegos, A. M., Crean, H. F., Pigeon, W. R., & Heffner, K. L. (2017).
 Meditation and yoga for posttraumatic stress disorder: A meta-analytic review of randomized controlled trials.
 Clinical psychology review, 58, 115–124. https://doi.org/10.1016/j.cpr.2017.10.004

 - Kim SH, Schneider SM, Kravitz L, Mermier C, Burge MR. Mind-body practices for posttraumatic stress disorder.
 J Investig Med.
 2013 Jun;61(5):827-34. doi: 10.2310/JIM.0b013e3182906862.
 PMID: 23609463; PMCID: PMC3668544.